ragnarpa/devspace-container-log-bug/README.md

 # Container log streaming bug in Devspace 5.2

-If you your Kubernetes Deployment contains multiple containers started from images defined in devspace.yaml then `devspace dev` starts to stream logs only from one of the containers.
+If your Kubernetes Deployment contains multiple containers started from images defined in devspace.yaml then `devspace dev` starts to stream logs only from one of the containers.